How drivers and fleet operators can earn more $DIMO

 Driver rewards will be based on a combination of baseline and market demand for vehicle data and connectivity.

-450,000,000 $DIMO (45% of the total supply) will be allocated to fund the Baseline Demand Signal reward pools.
-These pools will be issued over 40 years by issuing 1,300,000 $DIMO to users per week for the first year, with issuance decreasing by 15% each year.
-For more on the allocation and distribution curve over time, read Token Distribution.
+450,000,000 $DIMO (45% of the total supply) has been allocated to fund the Baseline Issuance.
+The initial airdrop was effectively a large distribution of Baseline Issuance and left 382,491,185 $DIMO.
+This pool will be distributed over 40 years by issuing 1,105,000 $DIMO to users per week for the first year, with issuance decreasing by 15% each year.

 - Reward and give control to those who show long-term support for DIMO;

 - Incentivize a continuous data connection, which tells a fuller story of driver behavior and vehicle performance when maintained over a long-period of time;

 - Reward those who provide a greater quantity and frequency of reliable data; and

 - Avoid rewarding based on distance or time traveled as not to incentivize unnecessary and wasteful driving.